 There are several different types of customer journey maps.
 Here are four main frameworks to consider when organizing a potential diagram.

 Current state maps are an honest assessment of the present experience users have when interacting with your brand.
-This is not a graph showing the ideal way a customer would move through the pipeline, but rather the current reality.
-The journey map shows how certain touchpoints are succeeding or failing.
+And this is not a graph showing the ideal way a customer would move through the pipeline.
+But rather the current reality.
+In other words, the journey map shows how certain touchpoints are succeeding or failing.

 Are clients falling through the cracks on social media?
 Are they dissatisfied with customer service?
 How are email campaigns performing?
 Current state diagrams can give you the answers you need to improve the customer experience.